Qubik-Studios/GM-Switch/README.md

 ## Downloads

-You can download from [GitHub Releases](https://github.com/Qubik-Studios/GM-Switch/releases)
+You can download from [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/gm-switch)

 ### Note on Third-Party Usage